October 7, 2020

 Dr Chloe Carmichael:[00:22:33] I guess they call it breaking the TV barrier.
 Once that happens, you know, then the media starts calling you more often.
 And, you know, in my case, it just happened where I was I'm on love.
 And hip hop was my first TV appearance because one of the rappers needed you know, they, they wanted him to like talk to a therapist on camera, like about some issues and we actually still stay in touch today.

 Dr Chloe Carmichael:[00:23:19] I just, I think that's so interesting.
 So shifting gears a little bit at gun, your daily schedule.
-High high functioning, high achieving person with a lot of latitude and independence.
+High functioning, high achieving person with a lot of latitude and independence.
 What does your day like, are you an early riser or night owl?
-Can you tell us what your day today?
+Can you tell us what your day to day is?

 Sydney Sadick:[00:23:36] I mean, it's definitely changed because of the pandemic before the pandemic, I was going into the TV studios, usually three times a week.

-Sydney Sadick:[00:24:05] I've just found that now that I don't have to be up at four in the morning, I like using nights.
-To be creative and to just like really get into my deep thinking and whatnot.
+Sydney Sadick:[00:24:05] I've just found that now that I don't have to be up at four in the morning.
+I like using nights to be creative and to just really get into my deep thinking and whatnot.
 And so my schedule, it was totally screwed up to be perfectly Frank.
 Now I'm not really going to bed before two or three in the morning.